-Our 2022 Business Performance
+Our 2023 Business Performance

-We accomplished several important goals in 2022 that relate to our overall corporate mission and strategy of developing novel drug candidates for immuno-inflammatory diseases:
+We accomplished several important goals in 2023 that relate to our overall corporate mission and strategy of developing novel drug candidates for immuno-inflammatory diseases:

-- Completed enrollment in a Phase 2a trial of zunsemetinib in subjects with moderate to severe hidradenitis suppurativa; - Initiated a Phase 2b trial of ATI-1777 in subjects with moderate to severe atopic dermatitis; - Successfully completed a Phase 1 single ascending dose (SAD) trial of ATI-2138, an investigational oral covalent ITK/JAK3 inhibitor, and initiated a Phase 1 multiple ascending dose (MAD) trial of ATI-2138; - Raised net proceeds of \$73 million from sales of our common stock; and - Entered into two out-licensing agreements.
+- Completed a Phase 2b trial of zunsemetinib (ATI-450), an investigational oral MK2 inhibitor, in subjects with moderate to severe rheumatoid arthritis; - Completed a Phase 2a trial of zunsemetinib (ATI-450) in subjects with moderate to severe hidradenitis suppurativa; - Completed a Phase 1 multiple ascending dose (MAD) trial of ATI-2138, an investigational oral covalent ITK/JAK3 inhibitor; - Progressed certain preclinical programs; and - Entered into an out-licensing agreement.

-2022 Say on Pay Vote
+2023 Say on Pay Vote

-At the 2022 annual meeting of stockholders, our stockholders approved the compensation of our NEOs on an advisory basis, with approximately 98% of the votes cast "For" such approval.
-The Compensation Committee interpreted stockholder approval of the executive compensation program at such a level as indicating that a substantial majority of stockholders view our executive compensation program, plan design and governance as continuing to be well aligned with our stockholders, their investor experience and our business outcomes.
+At the 2023 annual meeting of stockholders, our stockholders approved the compensation of our NEOs on an advisory basis, with approximately 98% of the votes cast "For" such approval.
+The Compensation Committee interpreted stockholder approval of the executive compensation program at such a level as indicating that a substantial majority of stockholders, their investor experience and our business outcomes.